kruulik/mimic/README.md

 # mimic

-make a face.
+**make a face.**

-mimic is an in-browser game built using Kairos facial recognition api, used for analyzing features and judging emotion from expression.
+mimic is an in-browser game built using Kairos facial recognition API, used for analyzing features and judging emotion from expression.
 The game closely resembles 'horse'.

-Challenge another player or ...face... the computer!
+Challenge another player or __face__ the computer!
 Here's how it works:

 ### PvP
 1. mimic pics a basic emotion and displays it to the screen to start the game.